DDT-HPI/ddt-hpi.github.io/index.md

 ## Character description

-- loves high5
+* loves high5
-- is Hyperion brand
+* is Hyperion brand
-- has a very annoing voice
+* has a very annoing voice
-- hates stairs
+* hates stairs

+> What?!
+I said "AAAAND open," not "AAAAAND close a secondary set of doors"!